Types of Claims

 b.
 Loss of Love, Guidance and Affection

 The Courts of British Columbia have held that children are entitled to an award under this head of damage but unfortunately, a spouse is not.
-In some instances a parent may receive compensation but the compensation is usually under $5,000 and only awarded in rare situations.
+In some instances, a parent may receive an award, but the award is usually under $5,000 and only awarded in rare situations.

 c.
 Loss of Services